boralg/qass/README.md

 ## Contributing

 Contributions to `qass` are welcome!
-If you have suggestions, encounter issues/vulnerabilities, or want to contribute new features, please open an issue or submit a pull request.
+If you have suggestions or encounter issues/vulnerabilities, please open an issue or submit a pull request.
+Feature requests will be considered, but I will be selective to maintain the project's simplicity and security.